-- 24 of the top 25 Facebook games are built using Flash technology.
-The top 9 Flash technology enabled games in China generate over US$70 million a month.
+- 24 of the top 25 Facebook games were built using Flash technology.
+The top 9 Flash technology-enabled games in China generated over US$70 million a month.

-- More than 3 million developers use the Adobe Flash technology to create engaging interactive and animated web content.
+- More than 3 million developers used the Adobe Flash technology to create engaging interactive and animated web content.

-But here’s the worrying statistic of the set that Adobe provides:
+But here’s the worrying statistic of the set that Adobe provides on the official page:

 - More than 400 million connected desktops update to the new version of Flash Player within six weeks of release.

-Do you how many Adobe Flash vulnerabilities were identified in the past 6 weeks?
+Do you how many Adobe Flash vulnerabilities were identified in 2017 alone?

-Translation: vulnerabilities in the code provided cyber criminals with the opportunity to infiltrate their own code into the victims’ computers.
-From there, they could do pretty much what they want, including collecting your login data, your credit card information or encrypting your computer and asking a hefty ransom.
+Translation: vulnerabilities in the code provide cyber-criminals with the opportunity to infiltrate their own code into the victims’ computers.
+From there, they can do pretty much what they want, including collecting your login data, your credit card information or encrypting your computer and asking a hefty ransom.

 But what does Flash actually do and why do we need it?